-At SkyeTeam we are often called to work with organizations and team’s who have taken their eye off the proverbial ‘Culture Ball’ and ended up with the culture they deserved rather than the culture they needed to ensure success.
+At SkyeTeam we’re often called to work with organizations and team’s who have taken their eye off the proverbial ‘Culture Ball’ and ended up with the culture they deserved rather than the culture they need to ensure success.

 The Cost of Toxic Cultures

-Employee Engagement is one way to assess culture and is a hot topic for many organizations.
+Employee Engagement is one way to assess organizational health and is a hot topic for many organizations.
 Gallup estimates employee disengagement costs the U.S. $450 billion to $550 billion annually.
 Disengagement is $7.8 trillion global problem.

 However, in spite of all the care, attention, and resources lavished on employee engagement programs since it first came to prominence nearly 30 years ago, the needle has barely moved.